ruby-gnome/ruby-gnome/README.md

 ### Debian/Ubuntu

 Ruby can be run from the system directories, or from your home directory, or both.
-Most people won't have the correct permissions for a system intsall, So the vast majority of people to run ruby from their local, <b>home/...</b> folder.
+Most people won't have the correct permissions for a system install, so the vast majority of people to run ruby from their local, <b>home/...</b> folder.

 To test if your copy of ruby is running locally enter this on the command line: